dorsadadjoo/Grape_Segmentation/README.md

 ### Data

 We used 2 datasets to train U-Net for grape segmentation.
-- The KALALA Dataset  : Purple Grapes - not annotated originally
+- The KALALA Dataset  : Purple Grapes - not annotated originally - Annotated using Matlab Graph Cut.
 - Embrapa Wine Grape Instance Segmentation Dataset (Embrapa [WGISD](https://github.com/thsant/wgisd) based on this [paper](https://arxiv.org/abs/1907.11819)) : Green Grapes - with labels

 ### Data augmentation